EOSIO/eos/EXCHANGE_README.md

 ```

-Your microservice can query the last irreversible block number and the head block time using enu-cli.
+Your microservice can query the last irreversible block number and the head block time using enucli.
 ```
-./enu-cli get info
+./enucli get info
 {
   "server_version": "0812f84d",
   "head_block_num": 39313,